 Follow the NS food philosophy for more.

 It’s so simple and you don’t need to do anything cold turkey or overnight!
 Start by incorporating MORE of the good stuff (whole foods), and you’ll naturally eat less of the not so good stuff.
 An easy way to start transitioning is to start your day with a Stripped Green Smoothie – it’s loaded with several servings of both fruits and veggies and tastes amazing!
 Remember, nutrition is my jam!
 I love helping you, so if you need a little guidance and meal plan help, email me.

-Be sure to check out my pantry page with all of my favorite foods to include in your pantry and in your refrigerator.
+Be sure to check out the NS Kitchen page with all of my favorite foods to include in your pantry and in your refrigerator.
 Learn the nutrition info and uses for my favorite vegetables, fruits, dried fruits, nuts, seeds, legumes, beans, gluten free grains, cocoa, superfoods, and more.

-There’s no need to go out and buy a million different pieces of kitchen equipment, if you’re on a budget my favorite pieces to include are investment pieces: the Vitamix, a great chefs knife, and a good mixing bowl!
-For a list of my must-haves in the kitchen and splurges, check the NS Shop.
+There’s no need to go out and buy a million different pieces of kitchen equipment.
+If you’re on a budget my favorite pieces to include are investment pieces like the Vitamix, a great chef’s knife, and a good mixing bowl!
+For a list of my must haves in the kitchen and favorite splurges, check the NS Shop.

 Hands down, my Vitamix.
-I’ve had it for almost 7 years now and it’s going strong, it’s my go-to!
+I’ve had it for almost 7 years now and it’s still going strong, so it’s my go-to!
 I use it probably three times a day.
-High speed blenders have been the perfect kitchen appliance not just for smoothies, but I also make soups, nut butters, nut milks, hummus, dips, salsas, ice cream, and much more.
-I also like using the Blendtec, check out my full review on both of these in my Vitamix vs. Blendtec post.
+High speed blenders have been the perfect kitchen appliance not just for smoothies, but also for making soups, nut butters, nut milks, hummus, dips, salsas, ice cream, and much more.
+I also like using the Blendtec – check out my full review on both of these in my Vitamix vs. Blendtec post.